 Vacant apartments or homes are a major fact of life in Winterhalter Northeast.
 The current real estate vacancy rate here is 39.9%.
 This is higher than the rate of vacancies in 97.5% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-The Winterhalter Northeast neighborhood stands out for having an average per capita income lower than 98.9% of the neighborhoods in the United States.
+One of the unique characteristics of the Winterhalter Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.
 The Winterhalter Northeast neighborhood also has a greater percentage of children living in poverty (89.1%) than found in 99.7% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 The neighbors in the Winterhalter Northeast neighborhood in Detroit are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 98.9% of U.S. neighborhoods.
 With 89.1% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 99.7% of U.S. neighborhoods.